awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-servicediscovery-service-healthcheckcustomconfig.md

-# Route 53 ServiceDiscovery Service HealthCheckCustomConfig<a name="aws-properties-servicediscovery-service-healthcheckcustomconfig"></a>
+# AWS Cloud Map ServiceDiscovery Service HealthCheckCustomConfig<a name="aws-properties-servicediscovery-service-healthcheckcustomconfig"></a>

 <a name="aws-properties-servicediscovery-service-healthcheckcustomconfig-description"></a>The `HealthCheckCustomConfig` property type specifies information about an optional custom health check\.